RoliSoft/Obfuscation-Tunnel/README.md

 | UDP-TCP | 107 ms | 49 Mbps | 16 Mbps |
 | UDP-ICMP <sup>(1)</sup> | 84 ms | 45 Mbps | 12 Mbps |

-1. Out of the 4 tested 4G networks, one always did it, and the second one _sometimes_ did it, more specifically they tampered with the ICMP packets, and the gateway server received the ICMP Echo Request with a randomized identifier and sequence number.
-When reaching back to the client, the identifier and sequence numbers were translated back to their original values, however, this means that the gateway server could not use the harcoded magic number for identification.
-This is an interesting scenario that was not taken into account up until testing, and further work is required to detect such tampering and work around it without user interaction.
+1. Out of the 4 tested 4G networks, one _sometimes_ did it, but another one _always_ tampered with the identifier and sequence numbers in the ICMP Echo Request packets.
+To use the tunnel on these connections, you will need to turn on the `-x` flag on the gateway server.
+(See "Possible NAT issues".)

 ## IPv6 support